dogmatiq/dogma/docs/adr/0016-automatic-aggregate-creation.md

-From the engine implementors perspective it seems that a non-trivial amount of validation logic needs to be implemented within the scope to verify that the application code is using the scope correctly, even though the engine does not really benefit from this requirements.
+From the engine implementors perspective it seems that a non-trivial amount of validation logic needs to be implemented within the scope to verify that the application code is using the scope correctly, even though the engine does not really benefit from these requirements.

 For example, event sourced engine implementations tend to call `AggregateMessageHandler.New()` to construct a new instance before applying